 Figure 2.1: Class balance of response variable

 Since the target variable is 1 or 0, taking the mean of this column indicates the fraction of accounts that defaulted: 22%.
-We also confirm the number of accounts in each class by doing a groupby/count operation.
 The proportion of samples in the positive class (default = 1), also called the class fraction for this class, is an important statistic.
-In binary classification, datasets are described in terms of being balanced or imbalanced: are the proportions of positive and negative samples equal, or not?
+In binary classification, datasets are described in terms of being balanced or imbalanced: are the proportions of positive and negative classes equal, or not?
 Most machine learning classification models are designed to work with balanced data: a 50/50 split between the classes.

 However, in practice, real data is rarely balanced.
 Consequently, there are several methods geared toward dealing with imbalanced data.
 These include the following: